Steve Erceg

 Stephen Vincenzo Erceg (born July 27, 1995) is an Australian professional mixed martial artist.
 He currently competes in the Flyweight division of the Ultimate Fighting Championship (UFC).
-As of November 18, 2025, he is #10 in the UFC flyweight rankings.
+As of June 20, 2026, he is #13 in the Meta UFC flyweight rankings.

 Early life

 Erceg was born in Perth, Western Australia into a family of Croatian and Italian descent.
 He attended Corpus Christi College throughout his upbringing and has stated he was a "big WWE fan" in his younger years.
 His interest in professional wrestling led to discovering mixed martial arts when he watched Brock Lesnar compete against Frank Mir at UFC 81 and subsequently decided to begin MMA training at his local gym.
 Along with mixed martial arts, Erceg has competed in muay thai and Brazilian jiu jitsu competitions as well as winning a gold medal in the 65 kg division at the Australian national freestyle wrestling championships.

 Mixed martial arts career

 Early career

 Starting his career in 2016, Erceg fought in Australian promotions such as Hex Fighting Series and Eternal MMA, winning the flyweight title in the latter and compiling an 9–1 record before signing with the UFC.